 Support for Azure

 Microsoft took this one step further.
 Exchange 2013 deployments are now supported in Azure for production environments.
 But there is a caveat.
 You must be using Azure Premium Storage.
 The other argument is cost.
-Exchange on premise on physical hardware is certainly more cost effective.
-In fact, in a recent podcast Jeff Guillet made a great argument.
+Exchange on-premises on physical hardware is certainly more cost effective.
+In fact, in a recent podcast, Jeff Guillet made a great argument.